kyma-project/kyma/docs/04-operation-guides/troubleshooting/api-exposure/apix-11-500-server-error.md

   {"error":{"code":500,"status":"Internal Server Error","request":"e84400db-16b3-4818-9370-f10a6b4f3876","message":"An internal server error occurred, please contact the system administrator"}}
   ```

+## Cause

+Having multiple rules defined under the same host URL carries the risk of errors for specific paths due to the configuration overlap in Oathkeeper.
+The root cause of the problem is the lack of support for the negative lookahead in the Golang language.
+For more information, see [the issue](https://github.com/ory/oathkeeper/issues/157) reported in the Ory Oathkeeper project.

 ## Remedy

 To resolve the issue, follow these guidelines: